 11500 S Sam Houston Pkwy W. Houston, TX 77031

-Additionally, they have a nice selection of DSLR and mirrorless cameras––everything you’d expect from Nikon, Canon, and Sony, as well as some more affordable options, for everyday-type use.
+Additionally, they have a nice selection of DSLR and mirrorless cameras.
+This includes everything you’d expect from Nikon, Canon, and Sony, as well as some more affordable options, for everyday-type use.
 And their prices are really good, comparable with the online-only options on this list.
 The fact that they’re local AND competitively priced makes them an attractive option for your camera equipment rentals.
-Houston has been home to Prime Camera since 1983, and their staff is trusted by filmmakers and photogs citywide.
+Houston has been home to Prime Camera since 1983, and its staff is trusted by filmmakers and photogs citywide.

-BorrowLenses has the best prices on this list (of the options who actually list their prices online), just barely edging out Prime Camera and LensRentals.com.
-Their collection of cinema, DSLR, and mirrorless cameras, lights, lenses, etc, is also the largest on this list—although they do not have the depth of production offerings that others on this list have.
+BorrowLenses has the best prices on this list (of the options that actually list their prices online), just barely edging out Prime Camera and LensRentals.com.
+Their collection of cinema, DSLR, and mirrorless cameras, lights, lenses, etc, is also the largest on this list.
+However, they do not have the depth of production offerings that others on this list have.
 No production vehicles, consumables, sandbags, or heavy-duty rigging, just to name a few random things.

-And finally, don’t sleep on Peerspace.
+And finally, don’t sleep on Peerspace when it comes to camera equipment rentals.
 The largest online marketplace for production, meeting, and event spaces, Peerspace also offers equipment rentals directly through many of our film and photo locations.
-Think about it: you always save money when you bundle things together, and getting your locations and photo and film equipment from the same place just makes sense.
-Check Peerspace out for production locations and the gear you need.
+You always save money when you bundle things together, and getting your locations and photo and film equipment from the same place just makes sense.

 There you go, the eight best camera equipment rental options in Houston.
-We focused on rental operations that had a nice selection of film as well as digital photography equipment, and as such, we ended up leaving a lot of local businesses off the list that focus primarily on digital photography rather than film.
+We focused on rental operations that had a nice selection of film as well as digital photography equipment, and as such, we ended up leaving a lot of local businesses off the list that focuses primarily on digital photography rather than film.
 However, if you’re looking for camera equipment rentals in Houston, and you’re looking to fill the void left by the closure of Camera Co-op, these eight businesses are great places to start.